-Housed in a building that once served as the palace of the Maharaja of Jaipur, the gallery’s collection of 17,000 works includes paintings, sculptures, graphics, and photography from 1850 onwards.
-The National Gallery of Modern Art showcases works by both 19th-century Indian artists like Raja Ravi Varma, and modern and post-colonial masters like Rabindranath Tagore, Tayyabb Mehta and M.F.
-Husain.
-In addition, the National Gallery traces the development of artistic practices throughout India’s major art centers, which reveal fascinating regional differences as well as national continuity.
-In particular, visitors have the opportunity to explore the artistic discourses of the 19th and 20th centuries, as art intersected with major historical movements from colonialism to independence.
-The art of this period thus transitioned rapidly, blending traditional Indian philosophy, religion, and mythology with the visual language of the West, which was itself undergoing rapid changes.
+Housed in a building that once served as the palace of the Maharaja of Jaipur, the National Gallery of Modern Art’s (NGMA) collection of 17,000 works includes paintings, sculptures, graphics and photography from 1850 onwards.
+The gallery, which was established in 1954, showcases works by 19th-century Indian artists such as Raja Ravi Varma and modern and postcolonial masters including Rabindranath Tagore, Tyeb Mehta and MF Husain.
+In addition, the NGMA traces the development of artistic practices throughout India’s major art centres, revealing fascinating regional differences as well as national continuity.
+Visitors have the opportunity to explore the artistic discourse of the 19th and 20th centuries, as art intersected with major historical movements from colonialism to independence.
+The art of this period thus transitioned rapidly, blending traditional Indian philosophy, religion and mythology with the visual language of the West, which was itself undergoing rapid changes.

 The Arts Trust Institute of Contemporary Indian Arts